On Enumerating Short Projected Models: Formalizing Projected Irredundant Model Enumeration

 In \autoref{fig:transenumirred}, the state transitions for the rules are visualized.
 In this representation, the unspecified elements occurring prior to the first digit are not altered by the application of the rule.
-We show that \(s \relationenumip s'\) for each rule.
+We show that \(s \relationenumip s'\) for each rule, where \nolinebreak \(s\) and \nolinebreak \(s'\) encode the state before and after applying the corresponding rule, respectively, and end states are encoded by \(\varepsilon\).

 \skipbetweenrules